 - 1) Optical Signal Propagation and Detection.

 - 2) Directed Energy Weapons Systems.

 - 3) Nuclear Weapons and their Effects.

 - 4) Underwater Acoustics.

-- 5) Physics of the Space and Satellite Environment.
+- 5) Physics of the Space and Satellite Environments.

-- 6) Physics of Solids and Solid State Devices.

-- 7) Simulation of Large Scale Systems.
+- 6) Simulation of Large Scale Systems.

-- 8) Classical Field Theory.
+- 7) Physical Acoustics.

-All of these specializations, except the last, are of obvious relevance to modern and future weapons technologies.
+All of these specializations are of obvious relevance to modern and future weapons technologies.
 The faculty supports an ongoing research program in these areas and student thesis topics are available in all of them.